A microlight aircraft is, obviously, mainly defined by its light weight.

 Has a maximum take-off weight not exceeding 450kg

 Has a stall speed no more than 35kts (41mph)

 Can carry no more than 2 persons

 Within the ‘Microlight’ category, there are two distinct types of aircraft:

 Fixed wing (also called ‘3-axis’), like our Ikarus C42.
 This is what might be considered a ‘conventional’ aircraft.
 The pilot and passenger sit side-by-side inside the cockpit and are protected from the elements.
 There is even a cab heater!

-Flexwing (also called ‘weight shift’ or simply a ‘trike’) is, in essence, a fabric covered wing that is able to ‘flex’ slightly in flight, beneath which is attached a trike unit incorporating the engine and pilot/passenger seats.
+Flexwing (also called ‘weight shift’ or simply a ‘trike’) like our P&M GT450 comprises a fabric covered wing that is able to ‘flex’ slightly in flight, beneath which is attached a trike unit incorporating the engine and pilot/passenger seats.
 The wing is controlled by a horizontal bar attached to the wing by a strong frame.
 By moving the bar, the pilot actually ‘shifts the weight’ of the trike, hence ‘weight shift’.
 The pilot and passenger are sat in tandem and are exposed to the elements, so it is necessary to wear a warm suit (in the UK) and helmet.

 The differences between the two aircraft types could be compared to a car and a motorcycle.
 In fact, the flexwing is often described as ‘the motorcycle of the sky’.

 Modern examples of both types of microlight are capable of cruising at 80 – 100mph!